 Based on Bankrate’s latest hotel point value estimates, we estimate this bonus is worth around $405 in hotel stays.
 Although this is one of the most accessible bonuses you might find on a hotel credit card based on its spending requirement, its value pales in comparison to the value you’ll find on some of the best hotel and travel cards.
 That pales in comparison to the value you’ll find on some of the best hotel and travel cards.

-For example, the IHG Premier charges a $99 annual fee (only $24 more than the Earner Plus) and currently offers 140,000 points after you spend $3,000 in your first three months.
-Even if we only give IHG points an average value of 0.7 cents, that’s worth around $980 — more than double the value offered by the Earner Plus card’s sign-up bonus.
+For example, the IHG One Rewards Premier charges a $99 annual fee (only $24 more than the Earner Plus) and currently offers 165,000 points after you spend $3,000 in your first three months.
+Even if we only give IHG points an average value of 0.7 cents, the points alone are worth around $1,155 — more than double the value offered by the Earner Plus card’s sign-up bonus.

 The Hilton Honors Amex Surpass card is another great example.
-It charges $95, but earns a bonus offer of 130,000 points and one Free Night Reward after you spend $2,000 in your first three months of card membership, which is still much higher than the Earner Plus card bonus.
+It charges $150, but earns a bonus offer of 130,000 Hilton Honors points after you spend $3,000 in purchases in your first six months of card membership, which is still much higher than the Earner Plus card bonus.

 How does the Wyndham Rewards Earner Plus card compare to other travel rewards cards?